Leak detection

 While Sydney Water owns the meter, it's your responsibility to fix leaks at the meter tap.
 However, if you call 13 20 90 we'll fix the meter tap for you within 10 working days for free.

 To have your meter tap fixed sooner, you can call a licensed plumber at your own cost.
 Alternatively, call 13 20 90 and ask for our WaterFix Express Meter Taps service.
-For $99 (including GST) we'll come to your property within 3 hours.
+For $99 we'll come to your property within 3 hours.
 If you call after 5pm, we'll do the repair between 7am and 10am the next day.

 If the meter tap and pipe near it have been damaged, for example, they've been run over by a car, hit by a lawnmower or vandalised, we may charge you extra for the repair work.

-How to report a leak in a public space
+Please report leaks in a public space

 If the problem is urgent or you're reporting between 11pm and 6am, call us on 13 20 90 24/7.